boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

 R-SUPPORT-CLIENT:
   : Some; all major libraries support RPK, but clients (browsers and curl) do not support RPK.
 Further, DNR and DDR in verified discovery mode expect to encounter certificates and do not support RPK.

+R-REVOKE-AUTH:
+  : Yes, user can remove the raw public key from list of authorized public keys.

 ## Self-signed Certificate